 Our world is unprecedentedly complex, connected, and fragile.
 Our trust in institutions and each other is under intense pressure.
 Our energy, food and water security, our aging populations, the explosion in stored data – these all require managers and leaders of unusual ability, sophistication and integrity.
-An MBA has never been more necessary.
-At Oxford, the one year MBA programme will equip you with these things in a single year of intensive, immersive, and challenging experiences.
-Our full time MBA programme brings you core competence and deep specialisation.
+This environment needs individuals who can inspire and influence a wide range of stakeholders, and who can demonstrate responsible leadership in the face of complex and often forgotten conflicting interests and our MBA programme will equip you with these skills.

 We operate a staged admissions process and we strongly encourage you to apply as early as possible.
-Applications for the 2014/15 class will be considered in accordance with the dates given below.
-The following pages will guide you through what the application process consists of.
+Applications for the 2015/16 class will be considered in accordance with the dates given below.

 2. Relevant professional experience: A minimum 2 years full time work experience is required.